BIGabor/sql-docs/docs/database-engine/availability-groups/windows/configure-distributed-availability-groups.md

     After this step, the distributed availability group is available.

 After completing the steps above, the distributed availability group fails over without any data loss.
 If the availability groups are across a geographical distance that causes latency, change the availability mode back to ASYNCHRONOUS_COMMIT.
+Same script, as in point 1, just replace ASYNCHRONOUS_COMMIT with ASYNCHRONOUS_COMMIT, and execute on both node.

 ## Remove a distributed availability group
  The following Transact-SQL statement removes a distributed availability group named `distributedag`: